-When only one player owns a warcaster or warlock remaining in play, that player immediately wins the game.
+When only one player owns a warcaster, warlock, or infernal master remaining in play, that player immediately wins the game.
 Even though the game is over, players score one last turn of control points based on the final game state.
 This scoring does not change game results (i.e., it cannot lead to a scenario victory even if you end with 5 control points more than your opponent after your assassination victory), but it does affect the scoring of the game.
-If all warcasters/warlocks are simultaneously destroyed, the game ends, and victory is determined using tiebreakers.
+If all warcasters/warlocks/infernal masters are simultaneously destroyed, the game ends, and victory is determined using tiebreakers.
 Additionally, count and report army points destroyed in accordance with the 3rd tiebreaker.